whl1729/day-of-the-week/README.md

 # Day of the Week

-Explore some interesting mathematical laws of the day of the week.
+Explore some [interesting mathematical facts][facts] of the day of the week.

 This project consists of the following sub-projects: